tsuru/tsuru/docs/managing/repositories.rst

 .. warning::

-    In previous version of tsr, the daemon handled the migration automatically during start-up, but it made the start-up process slower, and it didn't get any better after running for the first time, so now there's the ``tsr gandalf-sync`` command.
+    In the previous version of tsr, the daemon handled the migration automatically during start-up, but it made the start-up process slower, and it didn't get any better after running for the first time, so now there's the ``tsr gandalf-sync`` command.